Why User Experience Matters in Digital Marketing

 UX influences your conversions in addition to shaping your brand story.
-By focusing on this aspect, you build a more holistic view of the entire customer journey.
+Focusing on this aspect builds a more holistic view of the customer journey.
 You can naturally adjust your strategy toward guiding your visitors in the right direction as you emphasise how they interact with your website.

 You cannot improve user experience by changing your website how you think is best.
 What your actual visitors want to see and interact with is what you need to learn from them.
 To achieve your marketing goal, you should find a way to marry these desired experiences.
 UX bridges the gap between your company's business objectives and users' wants and needs.

 A good UX also focuses on page layouts and design that make these conversions more intuitive.
 Even the most engaged visitor may not convert without an opportunity to convert.
 Simple calls to action can make all the difference when placed at the right time.